vntchain-bak/vnt.js/doc/api-reference.md

     vnt.core.coinbase
    // or async
    vnt.core.getCoinbase(callback(error, result){ ... })
-This property is read only and returns the coinbase address where the mining rewards go to.
+This property is read only and returns the coinbase address where the block rewards go to.

 ##### Returns
 `String` - The coinbase address of the client.